sissykosm/GN-ODE-SIR/README.md

-# Neural Ordinary Differential Equations for Modeling Epidemic Spreading
+# Neural Ordinary Differential Equations for Modeling Epidemic Spreading (GN-ODE)
-## Predicting SIR spreding on Large Complex Networks
+## Predicting SIR model on Large Complex Networks

-rest libraries in requirements.txt with pip

-to run a simple model for forecasting with:
-1.
-2.
-3.
+Network Datasets are in the **real_graphs folder**.
+SIR labels for $t \in [0,...T]$ are extracted using Monte-Carlo simulations on the undirected/unweighted preprocessed graphs.